 Pound chicken breasts with a meat tenderizer until thin (if not using chicken scallopini).

-Season flour with salt and pepper and cayenne and mix two eggs with a splash of milk.
+Season flour with salt and pepper and cayenne and mix the eggs with a splash of milk.
 Whisk that mixture up.

-Dredge chicken in seasoned flour thoroughly on each side and then coat in egg mixture (can use a fork or your hands).
-Set chicken aside or leave sitting in bowl with egg while saute pan heats.
+Dredge chicken in seasoned flour thoroughly on each side.
+After you have done that, then coat chicken in the egg mixture (can use a fork or your hands).
+Set chicken aside or leave sitting in bowl with egg mixture while saute pan heats up.